Eli Avidar: Diplomatic activities

 In 1992, after his B.A. studies, he was accepted to the Foreign Ministry Cadet Training Course, and, a year later, he was appointed as Vice-Consul in Philadelphia, United States, where he served for three years.
 His main duties included working with opinion-makers in the Jewish community and American elected politicians in the five states covered by the consulate.

 From 1996 to 1998, Avidar was responsible for the Foreign Ministry department dealing with Inter-Religious affairs, specifically regarding Islamic relations.
-In 1998, Avidar was appointed as Foreign Policy Advisor to the Director-General of the Foreign Ministry.
-In 1999, he was appointed as Foreign Policy Advisor to the Minister of Foreign Affairs, Ariel Sharon.
-During this period, he held the position of the chairman of the "Third Track" peace negotiation committee with the Palestinians.
+In 1998, Avidar was appointed as foreign policy advisor to the director-general of the Foreign Ministry.
+In 1999, he was appointed as foreign policy advisor to the minister of foreign affairs, Ariel Sharon.
+During this period, he held the position of chairman of the "Third Track" peace negotiation committee with the Palestinians.

 In 1999, Avidar was sent to the Emirate of Qatar as the Head of the Israeli Delegation, a position he held until 2001.
 He operated a trade office which served as a de facto embassy, but did not fly the Israeli flag.
 After the eruption of the second Intifada in 2000, Qatar was the only of several Arab states to maintain diplomatic relations with Israel via this trade office, as opposed to Oman, Tunisia, and Morocco, which broke off their diplomatic relations with the country.
 As a mark of appreciation, the then-Foreign Minister, Prof. Shlomo Ben-Ami, appointed Avidar as Consul-General to Hong Kong and Macau.

 From 2001–2005, while he was Consul-General in Hong Kong, Avidar devoted most of his efforts to promoting economic relations and increasing trade with Israel.
 The number of Israeli companies operating in Hong Kong during his stay had increased by nearly five times, and trade between Israel and Hong Kong between 2001-2004 had risen by 27%.
 In 2003, Avidar, along with the German consulate and the Jewish community of Hong Kong, objected to the use of Nazi iconography by Hong Kong businesses, attributing the incident to a lack of education about the Second World War.

 In 2006, following his service in Hong Kong and Macau, Avidar was placed in charge of humanitarian and economic relations with the Palestinian Authority within the Israeli Ministry of Foreign Affairs.

 During the Second Lebanon War, he volunteered to act as spokesman to the Arabic language media, and appeared a significant number of times on Al Jazeera, as well as other Arabic satellite channels.
 Immediately after the end of the Second Lebanon War, Avidar resigned from his position in the Foreign Ministry to take a period of leave.